Introduction

 1 Horizon Scanning and Identification

-Each identified change should be logged with basic metadata: the source, the date of publication, the type of change, a preliminary relevance assessment, and the expected implementation date or effective date.
-This log becomes the master record of regulatory change activity and is itself an important audit artefact.
+Log each identified change with basic metadata: source, publication date, type of change, preliminary relevance assessment, and expected effective date.
+This log becomes the master record of regulatory change activity and an audit artefact.

 2 Impact Assessment

 A proper impact assessment answers three questions: What obligations are affected?
-This means identifying which existing obligations in your regulatory map are modified, superseded, or supplemented by the change, and whether entirely new obligations are created.
+Identify which existing obligations are modified, superseded, or supplemented, and whether new obligations are created.
 What policies and procedures are affected?
-Determine which internal documents need to be updated to reflect the new or changed requirements.
+Determine which internal documents need updating.
 What controls and evidence requirements are affected?
-Identify whether existing controls remain adequate, whether new controls are needed, and whether the evidence you collect still demonstrates compliance with the updated requirements.
+Identify whether existing controls remain adequate and whether evidence collection still demonstrates compliance.

-The impact assessment should be documented.
-This is not an exercise in forming an opinion — it is an exercise in structured analysis that creates a defensible record of the firm's reasoning.
-When a regulator later asks “How did you assess the impact of this change?”, the answer should be a documented assessment, not a recollection of a conversation.
+Document the impact assessment as structured analysis.
+When a regulator asks “How did you assess the impact of this change?”, you should hand over a documented assessment, not a recollection of a conversation.

 3 Gap Analysis

-The output of a gap analysis is a specific, actionable list of changes required: new obligations to add to the regulatory map, existing obligations to update, controls to redesign or create, policies and procedures to draft or revise, evidence collection processes to modify, and training to deliver.
-Each gap should be prioritised based on the effective date of the regulatory change, the significance of the gap, and the effort required to close it.
+Compare your current state (obligations, controls, policies, procedures, evidence chains) against requirements as they will exist after the change takes effect.
+The output is a prioritised, actionable list: new obligations to map, existing obligations to update, controls to redesign or create, policies to draft or revise, evidence processes to modify, and training to deliver.
+Prioritise by effective date, gap significance, and effort required.

 4 Implementation Planning

-Critically, the implementation plan should include governance touchpoints.
-Material changes should be reported to the board or relevant committee, both as a notification of the change and for approval of the implementation plan.
-This creates a governance trail that demonstrates the firm was aware of the change, assessed its impact, and approved a structured response.
+Include governance touchpoints.
+Material changes should be reported to the board or relevant committee for approval of the implementation plan.
+This creates a governance trail demonstrating awareness, assessment, and structured response.

 5 Execution and Update

-This is the step where the value of structured regulatory mapping becomes most apparent.
-If your compliance framework is built on a traceable map — where every regulation links to obligations, every obligation links to controls, and every control links to evidence — then implementing a regulatory change means following the links and updating each node in the chain.
-If your framework is a collection of disconnected documents, implementing change means searching through folders, hoping you have found every affected policy, and relying on institutional memory to identify which controls need updating.
+Structured regulatory mapping pays off here.
+If your framework is built on a traceable map (regulation to obligations to controls to evidence), implementing a change means following the links and updating each node.
+If your framework is a collection of disconnected documents, you rely on folder searches and institutional memory.

-As each action item is completed, the implementation record should be updated to reflect what was done, when it was done, and by whom.
+Update the implementation record as each action completes: what was done, when, and by whom.
 This record is both a project management tool and an audit artefact.

 6 Verification and Documentation

-The entire change — from initial identification through to verification — should be documented in the change log with sufficient detail that an auditor or inspector reviewing it months or years later can understand what changed, why, what the firm did in response, and how it confirmed the changes were embedded.
-This documentation is not bureaucracy for its own sake.
-It is the audit trail that transforms regulatory change from an informal process into a defensible one.
+Document the entire change in the log with enough detail that an auditor reviewing it later can understand what changed, why, what you did in response, and how you confirmed the changes were embedded.

 Common Pitfalls